Accelerating Magnetic Resonance T1\r{ho} Mapping Using Simultaneously Spatial Patch-based and Parametric Group-based Low-rank Tensors (SMART): RESULTS

-The $\text T_{1\rho}$-weighted images (at TSL = 1 ms) from one volunteer reconstructed using the SMART, PROST+HM, PROST, L+S, LLR, and MORASA methods are shown in Fig. \ref{fig3}.
+The $\text T_{1\rho}$-weighted images (at TSL = 1 ms) from one volunteer reconstructed using the SMART, PROST+HM, PROST, L+S, LLR, and MORASA methods are shown in Fig. \ref{fig4}.
 Difference images between the reconstructed and reference images are displayed under the reconstructions, and the nRMSE values are placed below the difference images.
-Table \uppercase\expandafter{\romannumeral1} lists the average HFEN, SSIM, and PSNR values for all reconstructed $\text T_{1\rho}$-weighted images at different TSLs.
-The estimated $\text T_{1\rho}$ maps from the reconstructed and difference images are shown in Fig. \ref{fig4}.
-Supplementary information Fig. S1 shows the reconstructed $\text T_{1\rho}$-weighted images (at TSL = 1 ms) and the magnified images of the region of interest from another volunteer using the SMART, RROST + HM, PROST, L + S, LLR, and MORASA methods at R = 4 and 6, respectively.
+Table \ref{table 1} lists the average HFEN, SSIM, and PSNR values for all reconstructed $\text T_{1\rho}$-weighted images at different TSLs.
+The estimated $\text T_{1\rho}$ maps from the reconstructed and difference images are shown in Fig. \ref{fig5}.

+Supplementary information Fig. S2 shows the reconstructed $\text T_{1\rho}$-weighted images (at TSL = 1 ms) and the magnified images of the ROI from another volunteer using the SMART, RROST + HM, PROST, L + S, LLR, and MORASA methods at R = 4 and 6, respectively.
 The SMART method can better preserve the image resolution and finer details than the RROST + HM, PROST, and MORASA methods.
-The L + S and LLR methods have an image enhancement effect in the reconstructed images, particularly in the sulcus area, which are indicated by the yellow arrow.
-Compared to the methods exploiting spatial low-rankness (that is, the PROST, L + S, and LLR methods), the reconstruction can be improved by using parametric low-rankness based on high correlations in signal evolution in the reconstruction model.
+The L + S and LLR methods have an image enhancement effect in the reconstructed images, particularly in the sulcus area, which is indicated by the yellow arrow.
+Compared to the methods exploiting spatial low-rankness (PROST, L + S, and LLR methods), the reconstruction can be improved by using parametric low-rankness based on high correlations in signal evolution in the reconstruction model.